UPDATE: At the beginning of the pandemic, we used this pattern to assemble kits for volunteers to make and donate.

 9x9" of fabric covers a LOT of face.

-Elastic requires a smaller amount.
-Ties require 18"x4 just for one mask.
+Elastic requires less resources per mask.
+Ties would require 18"x4 just for one mask.

 It's square.
-Zero fabric waste between a grid of squares that can be cut quickly and easily.
+Good because 1) Zero fabric waste between a grid of squares that can be cut quickly and easily.
 2) Makers can't screw up the orientation, every side is equal.

 Best starting off tips: